jorgefranconunes/tea/00README-developers.txt

 installed on your system.

-1. Fetch the source tree from the Subversion repository.
+Fetch the source tree from the Git repository hosted at GitHub

-svn+ssh://ssh.pdmfc.com/opt/svnroot/tea/trunk
+git clone git@github.com:jorgefranconunes/tea.git

-For more insight on the file layout, read the section "Guide to the Source Tree" below.
+For more insight on the layout of the development tree read the section "Guide to the Source Tree" below.